Cam-4587/TechTalk/README.md

 # **User Stories**

 ### **Users**
-- As a Site User I want to  register an account so that I can access the websites features concerning blog posts, comments and reply.
+- As a Site User I want to  register an account so that I can access the websites features concerning blog posts, comments and replies.

 - As a registered user I want  to edit tags on a blog post after publishing it so that I can update or improve the categorization of my content.